 All other shelters are available on a first-come, first-served basis.
 The shelters outside of the zoo in Tautphaus Park may be rented.
 For more information on renting those shelters, click here.
 Select Facility Rentals then Park Shelters.

 Restrooms are located between the Australia Exhibit and the Kookaburra Kafe.

 Yes, your admission is good during zoo hours for one calendar date at the zoo.
 Be sure to keep your receipt so if you leave, you can present it upon return during zoo hours for same day re-entry.

 The zoo is unable to provide rain checks.

 For the safety of others, please leave these and similar items outside the zoo.

-Thank you for your interest in the zoo!
-Please check out this video for more information about zoo careers.
+Thank you for your interest in the zoo.
+Please check out the videos below for more information about zoo careers.